microsoft/win32metadata/README.md

 See the [roadmap](./docs/roadmap.md) and [FAQ](./docs/faq.md) for more details.

-If you'd like to browse the metadata to see what we're emitting, extract Windows.Win32.winmd and Windows.Win32.Interop.dll from the [Microsoft.Windows.SDK.Win32Metadata](https://www.nuget.org/packages/Microsoft.Windows.SDK.Win32Metadata/) NuGet package and load Windows.Win32.winmd in [ILSpy](https://github.com/icsharpcode/ILSpy/releases/latest).
+If you'd like to browse the metadata to see what we're emitting, extract Windows.Win32.winmd from the [Microsoft.Windows.SDK.Win32Metadata](https://www.nuget.org/packages/Microsoft.Windows.SDK.Win32Metadata/) NuGet package and load Windows.Win32.winmd in [ILSpy](https://github.com/icsharpcode/ILSpy/releases/latest).
 Download the package and rename it to .zip to browse and extract its content.

 ![ILSpy with winmd](./images/ILSpyWithWinmd.png)